 This alert encourages you to speak with your instructors and/or seek academic support services such as tutoring and Supplemental Instruction.
-If you receive an unsatisfactory flag in one or more of your classes, don't panic!
-Your advisor and RA will reach out to you to check in and help you formulate a plan to move forward.
-This is an opportunity to seek academic/personal help and discuss your options with your instructors and advisors.
+If you have a D or F grade at Early Alert, you will receive points of contact from their advisors, and Residence Hall Assistants.
+If you receive an Early Alert in any of your classes, don't panic!
+Instead, see this as an opportunity to seek academic/personal help and discuss your options with your instructors and advisors.
 Specific information about Early Alert will be provided at the start of each term.
-For questions about Early Alert, contact the Office of the Registrar: registrar@uwyo.edu.
+For questions about Early Alert, contact Lane Buchanan, Registrar (lane@uwyo.edu).